silviucpp/esmpp_lib/Readme.md

 {mode, transmitter} and {mode, receiver} for simplex mode.
 After success bind tuple {ok, Pid} are returned.
 This Pid will use for work with smpp session.
 If you need close connection, use function unbind(Pid).
-Command "outbind" from SMSC is ignore.
+Command "outbind" from SMSC will be ignore.

 Dispatch
 --------